oche-jay/simplemessagingapp/README.md

   - [x]  All messages must be processed

               All incoming messages are validated, queued and then processed.
-For invalid messages, a HTTP 400 Status along with the reason/error message is returned to the user.
+For invalid messages, a HTTP 400 Status(Bad Request) along with the reason/error message is returned to the user.

   - [x] After every 10th message received your application should log a report detailing the number of sales of each product and their total value.